ViralLove/amanita/README.md

 3. **Invite code entry**:
    - If the bot is launched via a link with an invite code, it is auto-filled.
    - Otherwise, the user is prompted to enter or paste an invite code manually.
-   - The code is validated on-chain (InviteNFT smart contract).
+   - The code is validated on-chain (SpiralEngine contract).
 4. **Wallet creation** — after successful invite validation, the user creates a non-custodial wallet via the integrated WebApp (Telegram WebApp API).
 5. **Access to main menu** — the user can now browse the product catalog, manage their cart, view order history, invite friends, and contact support.
 6. **Help is always available** — at every step, a "Help" button provides FAQ or direct support.